Tel: 0191 232 1927

 R v GB – appeared for the defendant in an Aggravated Burglary case.
 Successfully argued that the Crown’s Facebook identification evidence was inadmissible, which led to the Crown offering no evidence.

-Steven receives regular instruction to represent bereaved families at Inquests, particularly deaths in police custody and within the Prison estate.
+Steven receives regular instructions to represent bereaved families at Inquests, particularly deaths within the Prison estate.
 Steven has also represented a variety of interested parties, including private health care providers and NHS staff associations.

 • Grays Inn Prince of Wales Scholarship